-The second recipe of the day is adapted from Amanda Hesser’s book Cooking for Mr. Latte.
-It’s a big cookie, soft with crispy edges, and packed with pecans and chocolate.
-The original recipe is 3 x this one and uses less salt.
-My baking times were slightly different than Amanda’s, but that’s not a big issue.
+These Chocolate Chip Pecan Coconut Cookies are chewy cookies with crispy edges and loads of pecans and chocolate.
+Adapted from Amanda Hesser’s book, Cooking for Mr. Latte, the original recipe is 3 x this one and uses less salt.
+Also, my baking times are slightly different than the original, but that’s not a big issue.
 Baking times are only suggestions.
 It’s always best to watch the cookies.

 Small Batch Chocolate Chip Pecan Coconut Cookies

-Drop dough by generously rounded tablespoons onto two cookie sheets lined with parchment.
-Press the rounds into circles about ½ to ¾ inch thick.
+- Drop dough by generously rounded tablespoons onto two cookie sheets lined with parchment.
+Press the rounds into circles between 1/2 to 3/4 inch thick.

-Bake the cookies for 15 minutes or until they appear set and brown around the edges.
+- Bake the cookies for 15 to 20 minutes or until they appear set and brown around the edges.